hbc/dc_2016_04/lessons/05_planning-genomics.md

 **Questions**

 1. What are some errors you can spot in the data?
-    -  Typos, missing data, inconstancies?
+    -  Typos, missing data, inconsistencies?
 2. What improvements could be made to the choices in naming?
 3. What are some errors in the spreadsheet that would be difficult to spot?
 Is there anyway you can test this?

 **B. Retrieving samples from the facility**

-When the data come back from the facility, you will receive some documentation (metadata) as well as the sequence files themselves.
-Download and examine the following file - here provided as a text file and excel file:
+When the data come back from the sequencing facility, you will receive some documentation (metadata) as well as the sequence files themselves.
+Download and examine the following example file - here provided as a text file and excel file:

 - [Sequencing results - text](../data/sequencing_results_metadata.txt)
 - [Sequencing results - Excel](../data/sequencing_results_metadata.xls)